In this tutorial I’ll show you how to make 1900s – 1920s bathing slippers with cork soles.

 ‘Bathing shoes or slippers were generally worn when the shore was rough and uneven.
 In 1871 manila sandals were worn, but the most functional bathing shoes are said to have been […] thick unbleached cotton duck with cork soles. […] Slippers for walking in the sand were “mules” […] sewn to cork soles. […]The stockings […] were worn with a variety of bathing shoes, sandals, or slippers when bathing off a rocky shore.
 Foot coverings were usually made of white canvas; the slippers were held on by a spiral arrangement of braid or ribbon about the ankles, while the laced shoes were often made with heavy cork soles.’
 (Women’s Bathing and Swimming Costume, 1968)

 Here are antique 1920s canvas bathing shoes with cork inside soles.
-And here‘s a 1920s ad for women’s canvas bathing slippers and women’s sateen bathing slippers with ‘cork soles.
+And here‘s a 1920s ad for women’s canvas and sateen bathing slippers with ‘cork soles.
 McKay sewed.’
 I think for the next shoes I’m using the Blake/ McKay construction method.
-Then the shoes will be easier to construct 😉 and more waterproof.
+Then the shoes will be more waterproof and easier to sew. 😉